aws-samples/amazon-ec2-native-infrastructure-security-workshop/docs/labsteps.md

 5. Let's go to **Config**.
 6. I can see all of my resources, including some called **EC2 NetworkAcl**.
 3. Clicking there gives you a list of ACL’s, and you can **click** on the first one.
-4. Seeing details on that ACL, you can also see a visual **Configuration Timeline**
+4. Seeing details on that ACL, you can also see a visual **Resource Timeline**
 5. In the configuration timeline, you can see the changes that occurred over the past few minutes.
       * If you don’t see any changes go back and choose a different ACL
-6. If you expand **Changes** you can see exactly what changes you made to the resource, including what you applied it to as a **Relationship Change**.
+6. If you expand the **Configuration change** item, you can see exactly what changes you made to the resource, including what you applied it to as a "Relationship Change".

 How would you do this on-premises?